cybernetic-m/LLM-autism-therapist/README.md

 - 🎨 **HTML / CSS** – user interface
 - 🐍 **[Conda](https://docs.conda.io/en/latest/)** – package and environment management

-To read all the details of the project, you can read the "**report.pdf**" file.
+To read all the details of the project, you can read our 📕 [**Report**](https://github.com/cybernetic-m/LLM-autism-therapist/blob/main/report.pdf).

-To install and use the project, refer to our repository 📚 [Wiki](https://github.com/cybernetic-m/LLM-autistic-therapist/wiki).
+To install and use the project, refer to our repository 📚 [**Wiki**](https://github.com/cybernetic-m/LLM-autistic-therapist/wiki).

 ## 👥 Authors